 While most WAAAX stocks have some attractive characteristics, we don’t consider every WAAAX stock an attractive investment.
 We have invested in the WAAAX companies with long term competitive advantages, sustainable and predictable earnings, excellent management and strong free cash generation.
 We take a long term view on value creation, seeking companies that have a disciplined growth strategy and a laser-like focus on their core market.

 Our process gives us the opportunity to look past the short term valuation metrics if we can have confidence a business has the platform and management team to create a more valuable business on a medium and long term basis.
-What we are looking to identify, is a business that might look expensive on short term valuation metrics (like a one year forward price-to-earnings (PE) ratio), but offer value in three to five years on the back of strong compound revenue and profit growth.
+What we are looking to identify, is a business that might look expensive on short term valuation metrics (like a one year forward PE multiple) but offer value in 3 to 5 years on the back of strong compound revenue and profit growth.

 What are some of the things that investors on the other side of the trade fail to appreciate with these companies?

-While high performance, high growth stocks are attractive to investors, the large PE ratios these names trade on can be unappetising, as investors are being asked to pay a price for future growth that may not eventuate.
+While high performance, high growth stocks are attractive to investors, the large multiples these names trade on can be unappetising.
 We believe investors often fail to appreciate the ability of an exceptional business run by exceptional people to continue to create long term value.
 Companies that are the market leaders within a sector can often leverage that market leadership, strong free cash flow, strong intellectual property (including staff) and pricing power to further grow market share.
 Operating leverage (and therefore profit margins) as revenues grow can often be underestimated.

 Of course, growth is often not free and comes with risk and also often requires significant capital deployment.
 For all of the upside, there is significant downside for investors if these companies fail to execute.
 It’s for this reason, we continue to stress the importance of a disciplined investment process that carefully assesses risk.
 The objective, is to identify those few great companies that offer the predicable long term growth that can justify the short term valuation measures.